vipulnaik/diet-exercise-health/events/2025/2025-03-21-pfizer-covid-vaccine-updated-booster-dose.md

 On Wednesday 2025-03-19, I paused strength exercises and hand gripper exercise.
 This was consistent with the calendar reminder I had put in place.

+### Weather check on the evening of 2025-03-19

+On the evening of Wednesday 2025-03-19, I checked the weather and confirmed that the time of the vaccine administration is forecast to not have rain and to be reasonably warm (temperature range of 61-62 degrees Fahrenheit).